584F525F/584F525F.github.io/docs/Knowledge_Base/OS/Linux/Debian/Commands/Autostart_apps_scripts_on_startup.md

     ```

     Write your scrip and save
-    Now everytime the OS boots it will run all scripts in the init.d
+    Now every time the OS boots it will run all scripts in the init.d